MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 The UI components observe the `AuthNotifier` state to render the appropriate screens based on authentication status and display offline indicators when needed.

+#### Performance Considerations

+##### Provider/State Lifecycle Management
+- **Cubit/Bloc Hoisting**: When using state management solutions like Flutter Bloc:
+  - Create instances at the highest appropriate level in the widget tree (typically in `main.dart` using `MultiBlocProvider`)
+  - Access existing instances in child widgets with `BlocProvider.of<T>(context)` or `context.read<T>()`
+  - Use `BlocProvider.value()` when passing existing instances down the widget tree
+  - This prevents costly recreation of state management objects during rebuilds
+- **Lean Components**: Keep widgets focused on UI, delegating business logic to the appropriate layer
+- **Proper Disposal**: Ensure subscriptions and streams are properly disposed when no longer needed
+- **Widget Rebuilds**: Use granular state observation (e.g., `BlocSelector`) to limit rebuilds to only affected components

 ## Auth Event Bus

 The `AuthEventBus` provides a publish-subscribe mechanism for auth-related events: